#beCREATIVE Contest- Show us YOUR creativity and win prizes!

 - By submitting the Entry, Eligible Entrants warrant and represent that he/she own or otherwise control all of the rights to his/her Entry, including without limitation, all the rights necessary for him/her to provide, post, upload, input or submit any content contained in the Entry, and grant a license for beIN Sport to post, upload and cross-post/upload the content in the Entry.

-- each Eligible Entrant may submit multiple Entries but he/she cannot win, from any contest conducted by beIN SPORTS, more than once in the last six (6) months commencing from the date of his/her Entries (“Past Winners”).
+- It is a condition of the contest that each Eligible Entrant must not have won any contest conducted by beIN SPORTS, more than once in the last six (6) months commencing from the date of his/her Entries (“Past Winners”).
 All Past Winners may have all their Entries invalidated.

 Selection of winners

-- On 22 May 2020 at 2:00PM, beIN SPORTS will select three (3) winning valid Entries which best meet the judging criteria referred to in clause 8 as the winners.
+- On 22 May 2020 at 2:00PM, beIN SPORTS will select three (3) winning valid Entries which best meet the judging criteria referred to in clause 8 as the winner.

-- beIN SPORTS will notify winners via an announcement post on our official Instagram Page at https://www.instagram.com/beinsports.id/ and our official Facebook page at https://www.facebook.com/beinsportsindonesia and publish his/her name (“Prize Winner”).
+- beIN SPORTS will notify winner via an announcement post on our official Facebook page at https://www.facebook.com/beinsportsHongKong and publish his/her name (“Prize Winner”).

 - beIN SPORTS’ decision in relation to any aspect of the Contest is final and binding on each Eligible Entrant.
 No correspondence will be entered into.
 No responsibility is accepted for late, lost, misdirected, incomplete or ineligible Entries.